 2) Payments can begin at any age, but must begin no later than age 85.

-It’s important to note, that the $125,000 / 25% limit is per person.
-For example, if one spouse had $600,000 in their IRA, they could allocate up to $125,000 (limit) into a QLAC, and if the other spouse had $350,000 in their IRA, they could allocate up to $87,500 (25%) into a QLAC.
+It’s important to note, that the $200,000 limit is per person.
+Spouses can each allocate up to the $200,000 limit from their IRAs.
 All dollar amounts allocated to Qualified Longevity Annuity Contracts completely avoid and are not included when calculating future required minimum distributions (RMDs).

 Please visit our Deferred Income / Longevity Annuity Quote page to request more information and get a personalized QLAC quote, custom tailored to your individual needs.
 Or, if you have further questions, feel free to give us a call at 1-800-239-0356.